- Course Delivery

 Improve the student's ability to think strategically and to provide an intellectual framework that enhances understanding of the MBA program.
 Making sense of corporate complexity and market uncertainty to derive a competitive firm strategy; why firms choose to compete in certain businesses; which business strategies are successful in which environments; and how firms can change in response to dynamic environments.
 An overarching model for strategic formulation and implementation is developed to facilitate an integrated understanding of the courses that comprise the MBA curriculum.
 Readings and lectures illustrate strategic management theories and frameworks while case discussions and projects provide opportunities for application.

 Basics of financial accounting and reporting.
 The construction of financial statements and their interpretation for internal and external users of financial information.

 Course Number: GRBA 811

 A case course designed to meet the financial core requirement in the MBA program.
 Application of financial theory to business problems.
 Financial statement analysis, working capital management, capital structure planning, cost of capital and capital expenditure analysis.
-Prerequisites: FINA 862; FINA 863.
+Prerequisites for course: FINA 862; FINA 863.